alpersonalwebsite/react/00_1_intro_JS.md

 Remember: we are copying the value that we stored in `name` and set it as the value of `name1`.
 Two different variables holding two different values.

-Now, let´s try to do something similar with a Reference Type.
+Now, let's try to do something similar with a Reference Type.

 ```javascript
 let person = { name: "Peter" };